Cambridge-ICCS/FTorch/src/test/README.md

 ## Running

-Having built the integration tests, run them by going to the corresponding subdirectory of `src/build/test/examples` and calling `ctest`.
+Having built the integration tests, ensure the Python virtual environment is active and run them by going to the corresponding subdirectory of `src/build/test/examples` and calling `ctest`.
 This will produce a report on which tests passed and which failed for your build.
+Note that the examples have additional dependencies, which may need installing into your virtual environment.

 Alternatively, run the helper script in the root FTorch directory:
 ```
 ./run_integration_tests.sh
 ```
+This will automatically install any additional dependencies for the examples.